brittanybelle/dev-env/README.md

 ```
 curl -L https://raw.githubusercontent.com/brittanywelsh/django-dev-env/master/setup.sh > setup.sh
-# [edit setup.sh variables to suit your needs]
+# [NOTE - at this point, edit the setup.sh variables to suit your needs!]
 sudo chmod u+x setup.sh
 ./setup.sh
 ```

-If you're me, or if you're just testing things out, try this (but remember to re-configure your git settings back to your own name and email!):
+OR, if you're me, try this (but if you're not me, remember to re-configure your git settings back to your own name and email!):

 ```
 curl -L https://raw.githubusercontent.com/brittanywelsh/django-dev-env/master/setup.sh | zsh